Dear Girl Battling Depression Alone:

 Sweet girl, Jesus is making all things new, and I have faith that I won’t have to battle depression when I am finished with this race.
 But I praise the Lord because he has blessed me with friendships to help me through my trials and tribulations with depression on this side of heaven.
 And for that, I can have peace every day, even on the days I can’t find happiness.

 Precious sister, no matter what helps you, whether it be counseling or doctor-prescribed medication, please know that these alone can’t replace what your soul needs: a relationship with your Creator and relationships with people around you.
-You are loved, you are unique, you have a purpose; but if you struggle with depression, you are going to need strong relationships to depend on to fight back against the overwhelming lies telling you otherwise.
-Girl, I know depending on people is countercultural, but don’t keep walking away from the one thing I have found that actually works.
+You are loved, you are unique, you have a purpose.
+But if you struggle with depression, you need strong relationships to depend on to fight back against the overwhelming lies.
+Depending on people is countercultural, but don’t keep walking away from the one thing I have found that actually works.
 Battling depression is a journey, but it’s not one we were meant to go through alone.